conan-io/conan-io.github.io/_posts/2021-10-28-conancenter-bintray-remote-eol.markdown

 ## Migration steps (if needed)

-Anyone affected by this shutdown process should migrate to the official remote `https://center.conan.io` to continue to install packages from ConanCenter.
+Anyone affected by this shutdown process should migrate to the official remote `https://center.conan.io` to continue installing packages from ConanCenter.

 If you are running Conan 1.40.0 or later or you are already using the new remote, it should appear at the top of your remote list: